-In dry, warm weather, you might notice that the ground gets dry, and it’s harder to push the tent stakes through it.
+In dry, warm weather, you might notice that the ground gets dry, and it’s harder to push the tent stakes through.
 If the stakes are of poor quality, they can break when you push them too hard.

-Most stakes are made of steel, but some are tougher than others.
-If you’re expecting extra-dry conditions, check out your stakes before camping and take some extra ones just in case.
+Most tent stakes are made of steel, but some are tougher than others.
+If you’re expecting extra-dry conditions, check out your stakes before camping and take some good extra ones just in case.

 You just take this summer tent out of the carry bag and it immediately pops in to shape.
 How much quicker can you get?
 This top tent says it can be set up in 2 seconds and as long as you’re happy with a freestanding tent, that’s true.

-The CORE also comes with a speedy setup, although the size and pre-attached pole design means it isn’t as rapid as the Quechua.
+The CORE tent also comes with a speedy setup, although the size and pre-attached pole design means it isn’t as rapid as the Quechua tent.

 Can you carry these Summer Camping tents easily?

 Unfortunately, none of these summer tents are easily carried for backpacking.
-But they’re all perfect for casual car summer camping trips.
+But these tents are all perfect for casual car summer camping trips.

 The Quechua comes in a round bag as most pop-up tents do which can make it easy to slide into the car as your packing but the shape can make actually carrying the tent a bit tricky.
 It is the most lightweight tent though, so it’s the easiest to carry over long distances.

 The worst hot weather tent for carrying was the Kodiak, which is by far the heaviest due to the canvas fabric.